 Typical Small Business Setup – Context

-We usually provide a traditional IT setup for a small (under 10 users) meaning a workgroup like environment with no Domain Controller but with we have joined devices to Azure AD for organizations who have it.
+We usually provide a traditional IT setup for a small (under 10 users) meaning a workgroup like environment with no Domain Controller but with we it is requirement the client joins their devices to Azure AD or some centralize authentication if we have an ongoing monthly maintenance contract.
 Regardless if the client has a basic workgroup or Azure AD integration, we manually map drives to Synology shares for each workstation.

 What does the current setup of shares mean to people trying telecommute?